Selected

 At Your Initial Consultation (Intake)

-Typically, appointments are virtual.
+You may schedule an in-person or virtual appointment.
 Please allocate 1.5 hours from your arrival time for your consultation appointment.
 You will need to reschedule your appointment if you sign on or arrive more than 15 minutes after your appointed arrival time.

 As a reminder, due to licensing laws, you will need to be physically located in Washington, DC (not Maryland or Virginia) at the time of your appointment.
 You will also need to show a photo ID to your clinician.
 A photo ID is required for any first-time appointment with any clinician in the center.